Music streaming, the conquest of Africa has just started

 Music catalog fishing

-The other difficulty for a successful launch in Africa is to collect catalogs that are likely to please.
-"You have to know the country well to get the most popular local catalogs, and you have to go fishing every day," says Elodie Da Silva, who heads Muska, adding that this is not restricted to just their platform.
+"You have to know the country well to get the most popular local catalogues, and you have to go fishing every day," says Elodie Da Silva, who heads Muska, adding that this is not restricted to just their platform.
 She also mentions the Senegalese platform Deedo, which launched in October 2017, and their efforts in gathering pan-African content.

 For Elodie Da Silva, the next two years will be crucial to show that there is an African market.
-It bodes well so far however, especially as platforms are bringing in technical solutions to make the payment of music owners easier and more professional.
+It bodes well so far, however, especially as platforms are bringing in technical solutions to make the payment of music owners easier and more professional.

 "Everyone says that the next big music star will be African, but it's mostly an economic calculation.
 When you have a continent that will have more than 800 million smartphones in five years and that the full business model of the music industry is based on this, the music clips, the streaming... you can see why it is of interest for everyone ", Jose Da Silva explains to AFP.